gauravansal/DSND-Capstone-Project/README.md

 <a name="acknowledgement"></a>
 ### Acknowledgements

-This app was completed as part of the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
-The data was originally sourced by Udacity from [Arvato Financial Solutions](https://medium.com/r/?url=https%3A%2F%2Fwww.arvato.com%2Fus-en%2Fsolutions%2Ffinancial-solutions.html), a [Bertelsmann](https://medium.com/r/?url=https%3A%2F%2Fwww.bertelsmann.com%2F) subsidiary.
+This project was completed as part of the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+The data was originally sourced by Udacity from [Arvato Financial Solutions](https://medium.https://www.arvato.us/), a [Bertelsmann](https://www.bertelsmann.com/#st-1) subsidiary.